 The information we hold on our records concerns our relationship with you.
 For example, we could hold the following types of data about you:

-Identity and contact data: Includes first name, last name, username, title, date of birth, gender, PPSN and identity documents (e.g. drivers license, passport, PSC), phones numbers, email addresses and next of kin details.
+Identity and contact data: Includes first name, last name, title, date of birth, gender, PPSN and identity documents (e.g., drivers license, passport, PSC), address, Eircode, phone numbers, email addresses and next of kin details.

-Behavior data: Includes a record of your compliance with your tenancy with us.
+Behavior data: Includes a record of your tenancy compliance.

-Financial data: Includes the amount of money you have paid us, any amounts outstanding and associated recovery action.
+Financial data: Detailed financial information including contact details, income details, date of birth, gender, residential status, employment details, social welfare details, linked relationships, bank details and payment methods, the amount of money you have paid us, any amounts outstanding and associated recovery action.

-Profile data: Includes who lives in our houses, your user name and password (Resident Portal App), feedback and survey responses.
+Profile data: Includes who lives in our houses, feedback, and survey responses.

-Technical data: Includes internet protocol (IP) address, your login data, browser type and version, time zone settings and location, browser plug-in types and versions, operating system and other technology on the devices used to access this website and Resident Portal App.
+Technical data: Includes internet protocol (IP) address, your login data, browser type and version, time zone settings and location, browser plug-in types and versions, operating system and other technology on the devices used to access this website www.cluid.ie

-Transaction data: Includes details about payments made from and to you.
+Transaction data: Includes details about payments made from you, and to you.

-Usage data: Includes information about how your use our website and Resident Portal App.
+Usage data: Includes information about how you use our website.

-Other data: Includes CCTV images, telephone recordings, webchat recordings, criminal conviction data.
+Other data: Includes CCTV images, telephone recordings, webchat recordings, and criminal conviction data.

-We may collect Special Categories of Personal Data about you (e.g. health/medical information).
-Generally the information we hold will have been provided by you.
+We may collect Special Categories of Personal Data about you (e.g., health/medical information).
+You may have provided this information.

 We will only ask for personal information that is appropriate to enable us to deliver our services.
-If you do not provide this information, we may not be in a position to process your request.
+If you do not provide this information, we may not be able to process your request.